Sequential water wave reconstruction in VOF-based numerical wave tanks with the EnKF approach: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-In the previous section, we introduced the detailed framework, including key components such as POD-based modal decomposition and the EnKF for data assimilation.
 To evaluate the effectiveness and applicability of this method under various wave conditions, we consider three representative conditions in this study: regular waves, irregular waves, and plunging waves.
 These three wave conditions represent a progression in flow complexity.
 Concretely, fifth-order Stokes waves are used to represent regular waves.
 JONSWAP-spectrum waves represent irregular wave conditions.
 And in the plunging wave case, a cosine wave is made to climb a slope, leading to the formation of a plunging breaker.

 In the following sections, we present the reconstruction results for each wave case.
-We examine the influence of modal truncation, observation conditions (including noise and spatial density), and initial errors on reconstruction accuracy.
-This analysis provides insights into the performance and limitations of the framework under increasingly realistic and challenging conditions.
+This analysis provides insights into the performance and limitations of the framework under challenging conditions.